Why Treadmills Are Effective for Weight Loss

 Treadmills vs. Ellipticals

-• Ellipticals: A low-impact workout that has more of an emphasis on the upper body should be provided.
-Jogging on a treadmill burns slightly more calories than jogging on a treadmill, although running on a treadmill might be gentler on the knees.
+• Ellipticals: A exercise with less impact that focuses more on the upper body should be offered.
+Running on a treadmill burns a few more calories than jogging on a treadmill, although running on a treadmill may be easier on the knees.

 Treadmills vs. Stationary Bikes